Chapter 5. COM Servers

 7}

-Here, if your CMathModule
+Here, if your CMathModule had defined a

-, those custom versions would be invoked in
+custom version of RegisterAppId or RegisterServer, those custom versions would be invoked in

-lieu of the default implementation provided in CAtlDllModuleT
+lieu of the default implementation provided in CAtlDllModuleT.

-server’s project.cpp
+server’s project.cpp file:

 1class CMathModule : public CAtlExeModuleT< CMathModule > {